Finomnis/imxrt-usbd/CONTRIBUTING.md

 To run **unit tests**, change `cargo build` to `cargo test` in the above examples.
 These tests run on your host system.

-To **debug** the library, enable the internal `__log` feature.
-The feature enables the library's internal [`log`](https://crates.io/crates/log) hooks.
+To **debug** the library, enable the internal `__log_events` feature.
+The feature enables log events to be produced by the `imxrt_usbd::log_events::next()` method.
-Then, initialize your logger of choice in your program.
-You may also need to configure the maximum log level as a feature on the `log` crate.
+This method is non-blocking and lock-free and hence should have almost no impact on the timing of the `poll()` method, as long as its priority is high enough.

 To test on **hardware**, refer to the hardware examples maintained in the [imxrt-hal project](https://github.com/imxrt-rs/imxrt-hal).
 Those examples